Farhad25906/TourNest-Client/README.md

-# 💰 EdenSuite Client - Property Rental & Tour Management System
+# 💰 Tournest - Tour Management System

 A modern, high-performance web application for EdenSuite, a comprehensive platform for property rentals, tour bookings, and host management.
 Built with Next.js 15, React 19, TypeScript, and Tailwind CSS.